Atlanta: Parks and recreation

 Atlanta's 343 parks, nature preserves, and gardens cover 3622 acre, which amounts to only 5.6% of the city's total acreage, compared to the national average of just over 10%.
-However, 64% of Atlantans live within a 10-minute walk of a park, a percentage equal to the national average.
-In its 2013 ParkScore ranking, The Trust for Public Land reported that among the park systems of the 50 most populous U.S. cities, Atlanta's park system received a ranking of 31.
+However, 77% of Atlantans live within a 10-minute walk of a park, a percentage slightly better than the national average of 76%.
+In its 2023 ParkScore ranking, The Trust for Public Land reported that among the park systems of the 100 most populous U.S. cities, Atlanta's park system received a ranking of 28.
 Piedmont Park, in Midtown, is Atlanta's most iconic green space.
 The park, which underwent a major renovation and expansion in recent years, attracts visitors from across the region and hosts cultural events throughout the year.
-Other notable city parks include Centennial Olympic Park, a legacy of the 1996 Summer Olympics that forms the centerpiece of the city's tourist district; Woodruff Park, which anchors the campus of Georgia State University; Grant Park, home to Zoo Atlanta; Chastain Park, which houses an amphitheater used for live music concerts; and the under construction Westside Park at Bellwood Quarry, the 280-acre green space and reservoir project slated to become the city's largest park when fully complete in the 2020s.
+Shirley Clarke Franklin Park, a 280-acre green space and reservoir, opened in 2021 and is the city's largest park.
+Other notable city parks include Centennial Olympic Park, a legacy of the 1996 Summer Olympics that forms the centerpiece of the city's tourist district; Woodruff Park, which anchors the campus of Georgia State University; Grant Park, home to Zoo Atlanta; and Chastain Park, which houses an amphitheater used for live music concerts.
 The Chattahoochee River National Recreation Area, in the northwestern corner of the city, preserves a 48 mi stretch of the river for public recreation opportunities.

 The Atlanta Botanical Garden, adjacent to Piedmont Park, contains formal gardens, including a Japanese garden and a rose garden, woodland areas, and a conservatory that includes indoor exhibits of plants from tropical rainforests and deserts.
 The BeltLine, a former rail corridor that forms a 22 mi loop around Atlanta's core, has been transformed into a series of parks, connected by a multi-use trail, increasing Atlanta's park space by 40%.

 Atlanta offers resources and opportunities for amateur and participatory sports and recreation.
 Golf and tennis are popular in Atlanta, and the city contains six public golf courses and 182 tennis courts.
 Facilities along the Chattahoochee River cater to watersports enthusiasts, providing the opportunity for kayaking, canoeing, fishing, boating, or tubing.
 The city's only skate park, a 15000 sqft facility that offers bowls, curbs, and smooth-rolling concrete mounds, is at Historic Fourth Ward Park.